 Foragers come back with valuable information about the location and quantity of food.
 They transmit this info to other bees through the waggle dance.

-The Smithsonian has a great video about the waggle dance.
+The BBC has a great video about the waggle dance.

 Worker Life Span

 In the summer, these bees work hard and expend a lot of energy foraging.
 Their life span is only about 30 – 45 days.
 “It’s a hard knock life.”

 Workers going into winter have a much longer life span without having to work so hard.
 Many of them may die from harsh weather but the ability to survive for several hundred days assures the colony’s survival.

 The male drones serve one purpose: to mate with a virgin queen.
 They are not built for foraging.
 With no stinger, they are worthless guard bees.